IDEMSInternational/puzzle-telegram-bot/README.md

 Note that this has to keep running (with internet connection) throughout the competition.
 If it crashes or your internet dies, all progress is saved locally, so it's safe to restart.

+Any admin in the channel also becomes admin for the bot.
+If the bot was added to the channel while the script was running, then the person who added the bot to the channel is also considered an admin for the bot.

 ## Commands